 Tengen Toppa Gurren Lagann does this in the manga, where Viral brushes away a death threat by Kittan by telling him that his destroyed village was only one of hundreds; understandably throwing Kittan into a bloodthirsty rage.

 Done in Yu-Gi-Oh!
 5Ds.
 When Jose tells the heroes that Yliaster has killed people in order to keep history on its course, Sherry asks if this means her parents were among them.
 Jose replies they can't be expected to remember everyone they kill specifically.
-(This leads to Sherry and Mizoguchi being on the receiving end of a Curb-Stomp Battle - not using cards, I might add - done to show just how dangerous Jose is.)
+(This leads to Sherry and Mizoguchi being on the receiving end of a Curb-Stomp Battle - not using cards, I might add - done to show just how dangerous Jose is.
+He was literally able to lift Sherry's D-Wheel - with her on it - with one hand.)

 Myria hates the protagonists for something they did to her, but they have no idea what it is.
 Subverted/parodied in that Myria can't remember what it is until another character taunts her about it.